Information on the cost of attending the Scripps Institution of Oceanography may be found on the UC San Diego Current Students website.

 Tribal Membership Initiative

-The Tribal Membership Initiative endeavors to increase diversity by providing fellowships to prospective students from federally recognized tribes and of Native Hawaiian ancestry.
+The Tribal Membership Initiative aims to increase diversity by providing fellowships to incoming graduate students of Native American, Alaska Native, and Native Hawaiian ancestry.

-Please contact the Graduate Studies Fellowship advisor, at (858) 822-2938, for assistance with submitting applications.
+Please contact the Graduate Division Fellowship Advisor at (858) 822-2938 for assistance with submitting applications.
 For questions regarding eligibility and disbursement of awards, please contact the SIO Student Funding Coordinator at (858) 534-1695.